Risk-averse China seen pushing back plans to free yuan

 Volatile fund flows have previously created difficulties for policymakers.
 A sudden capital flight around the middle of last year worsened an interbank market crunch, and the central bank was seen intervening to weaken the yuan earlier this year to hit speculators and end the view the currency was a one-way bet.

-China does have a potential defence against hot money outflows that no other country can match - foreign exchange reserves of $3.99 trillion at the end of June.
+China does have a potential defense against hot money outflows that no other country can match - foreign exchange reserves of $3.99 trillion at the end of June.

 Reforms will still happen, but they are expected to be piecemeal and slow rather than a "big bang" as Beijing tries to remake the economy and put it on a lower but more sustainable growth trajectory.

-"We cannot open up the capital account for the sake of pushing yuan internationalisation," said Guo Tianyong, an economist at Central University of Finance and Economics in Beijing.
+"We cannot open up the capital account for the sake of pushing yuan internationalization," said Guo Tianyong, an economist at Central University of Finance and Economics in Beijing.

 "We must assess the economy's ability to cope with risks."